 - The service includes a cloud DVR.
 They aren’t overly transparent on its limitations.
 However, it does lean heavily on the back-logged content we mentioned earlier, meaning it just gives you access to older episodes of shows rather than “recording” them.
 They do boast “hundreds of hours”, though.

 - PlayStation Plus members get slight discounts to premium channels and channel bundles.

 - PlayStation Vue members can use their login credentials to sign into “TV anywhere” apps that usually require a cable subscription login (such as Discovery GO, Big Ten Network, WatchESPN, FOX Sports GO, etc).
-You can find that full list here.

 - PlayStation Vue comes with up to five simultaneous streams as long as they’re registered to the Vue account.

 - The PlayStation 4 gets a unique multi-view mode with up to three live programs on the same screen.